c5huracan/basic-dl-library/README.md

 ## My reimplementation of Joel Grus' deep learning library in python 3.6 for educational purposes.
+Enjoy!